openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

      ```

      :::note
-     If you would like to use only Local PV (hostpath and device), you can install a lite verison of OpenEBS using the following command.
+     If you would like to use only Local PV (hostpath and device), you can install a lite version of OpenEBS using the following command.

      kubectl apply -f https://openebs.github.io/charts/openebs-operator-lite.yaml
      kubectl apply -f https://openebs.github.io/charts/openebs-lite-sc.yaml